 The Southeastern region is known first and foremost for marine biotechnology research.
 Its office is located in downtown Wilmington, close to several biotech companies.

 Surrounded by the most diverse plant life in the U.S., the Western region’s office in the Small Business Center on the campus of A-B Tech Community College works to help the region merge biotechnology with its natural assets.
-The West thrives in agriculture, entrepreneurism, bioprocessing, medical devices, natural biotechnology and integrative medicine.
+The West thrives in entrepreneurship, agricultural biotechnology, biopharmaceuticals, medical devices and fermentation technologies.